 For children in rural Nonghet district in northern Laos, lack of access to quality education often means low learning outcomes for students and high class repetition rates.
 With only basic educational training, most teachers lecture to students rather than engaging them in the learning process, which gives children very little opportunity to voice their own ideas.

-ChildFund Laos is helping to improve education quality and school leadership by training teachers, school principals and education officials from 22 schools in Nonghet.
+ChildFund Laos, with the support of the Australian Government, is helping to improve education quality and school leadership by training teachers, school principals and education officials from 22 schools in Nonghet.
 This Grade Five class would like to tell you about their teacher, Mr Youachung, who received teacher training through ChildFund.

 How one good teacher can have a big impact